 National Board Examination results are reported as either "pass" or "fail," based on a candidate's performance with reference to the corresponding standard established for the Examination Program.
 Results are reported only as "pass" for candidates who achieve passing scores.
 For remediation purposes, the JCNDE provides performance information to candidates who have failed the examination.
-For the DLOSCE, this information is provided at an overall level and for eight (8) DLOSCE areas.
+For the NBDHE, this information is provided at an overall level, for the thirteen (13) discipline areas, and for the case area.
 The determination as to whether a candidate has either passed or failed the examination is based solely on the overall scale score (i.e., not on subarea scales).
 This overall scale score achieved is provided to unsuccessful candidates in their results report.
+With respect to candidates who tested prior to 2012, numerical scores for prior attempts are still reported.

-While examination results are reported as "pass" or "fail," the underlying mechanism for determining the "pass/fail" result involves computation of a quantitative scale score that is subsequently evaluated against a minimum passing scale score (i.e., the standard) Using scale scores, it is possible to meaningfully compare the performance of one applicant with the performance of all applicants.
+While examination results are reported as "pass" or "fail," the underlying mechanism for determining the "pass/fail" result involves computation of a quantitative scale score that is subsequently evaluated against a minimum passing scale score (i.e., the standard).
+Using scale scores, it is possible to meaningfully compare the performance of one applicant with the performance of all applicants.
 Scale scores range from 49 to 99, with a score of 75 representing the minimum passing score.
 Scale scores are not raw scores (i.e., the number of questions answered correctly).
 A scale score of 74 does NOT mean that a candidate would have passed the examination if they had answered one more question correctly.
 When standards are updated a corresponding modification is made to the scoring scale, so that a scale score of 75 continues to reflect the minimum passing score.

 Many different forms of the examination are available for administration, so that from a test security perspective candidates do not all see the same set of questions when they take the examination.
-Each examination form in turn includes questions that enable the Examination Program to place different forms of the examination on a common measurement scale, thereby adjusting the forms for any minor differences in difficulty.
+Each examination form in turn includes questions that enable the Examination Program to place different forms of the exam on a common measurement scale, thereby adjusting the forms for any minor differences in difficulty.
 Because of this adjustment, applicant results and scores have the same meaning, regardless of the particular examination form that was administered.